 We want to share every stage of the project with as many people as possible, so you are welcome to visit the Longshed on general open days where you can have a quick look at what is going on whilst enjoying a walk along the Woodbridge water front or you can come to one of the many organised open days where we will be sharing and displaying the skills used by the Saxons to build such an impressive ship.

-The Longshed is currently open on Tuesday, Wednesday, Friday, Saturday and Sunday between 11am to 1pm (updated 7 Jan 2020)
+In normal circumstances the Longshed is open on Tuesday, Wednesday, Friday, Saturday and Sunday between 11am to 1pm (updated 7 Jan 2020), however it is currently closed because of the Covid 19 epidemic.
+This website will be updated as soon as we are to reopen.

 Getting to the Longshed